Dehornoy's class and Sylows for set-theoretical solutions of the Yang-Baxter equation: Introduction

-Section 1 is a brief introduction to monomial matrices and the main properties that we will use for our proofs.
-Section 2 consists in recovering most results of \cite{rcc} with a monomial representation, allowing shorter, simpler and self-contained proofs.
-Including the study of right-divisibility without Rump's theorem on the non-degeneracy of finite cycle sets (while also easily re-obtaining this theorem).
-Section 3 focuses on Dehornoy's class and germ, in particular we state a conjecture on the bound of the classes and prove it in a particular case.
-Section 4 explains how to construct all cycle sets from ones with coprime classes through the Zappa--Szép product of germs, with a precise condition and an explicit algorithm/formula to do so.
+Section 1 contains the introducing the different tools we will need (cycle sets, monomial matrices, braces) and answering a question by Dehornoy on retrieving the Garside structure without a theorem of Rump, while also retrieving said theorem.
+Section 2 consists on the study of Dehornoy's class and the associated germ, in particular we state a conjecture on the bound of the classes and prove it in a particular case.
+Section 3 focuses on the Sylow subgroups of the germ, mainly how to construct all cycle sets from ones with coprime classes through the Zappa--Szép product of germs, with a precise condition for compatibility and an explicit algorithm/formula to do so.

-\textbf{Acknowledgements} The author wishes to thank Leandro Vendramin for his insightful remarks on the content and readability of this article.
+\textbf{Acknowledgements} The author wishes to thank Leandro Vendramin and the referee for their insightful remarks on the content and readability of this article.